 Plant label source files have to be saved in a specific way, depending on whether you're editing an MLeader or block label style.
 For information and instructions, see the File Naming section of our page on editing our default label styles.

-Create a Label Text Style for Plant Common Names in an Additional Language
+Creating a Label Text Style for Plant Common Names in an Additional Language

 You might need to create a plant label style that lists plant common names in an additional language.
 For example, you might normally work in English but have a client who requires plant names to appear in Chinese.
 The following steps show how to create a label style that can list plant common names in an additional language.
 For instructions, see the Create a Label Text Style for Plant Common Names in an Additional Language section of our page on editing our default label styles.

-Save a Preview Thumbnail
+Saving a Preview Thumbnail

 For information and instructions on saving a preview thumbnail, see the Saving a Preview Thumbnail section of our page on editing our default label styles.

-Test Your Label Style's Functionality
+Testing Your Label Style's Functionality

 1. Open a blank drawing.